 Table 25 contains critical questions for the Unstable Slopes Rule Group and identifies a series of programs to address them.
-The strategy is to immediately implement an unstable-landform identification program to address the first two critical questions, and then to design and implement programs for mass wasting effectiveness monitoring and validation, to assess the effectiveness of landform recognition and mitigation at various scales.
-All effectiveness, extensive, and intensive tasks are administered by UPSAG; rule tools are administered by DNR in collaboration with UPSAG.
+The initial strategy was to first implement an unstable-landform identification program to address the first two critical questions, and then to design and implement programs for mass wasting effectiveness monitoring and validation and to assess the effectiveness of landform recognition and mitigation at various scales.
+All effectiveness, extensive, and intensive tasks related to unstable slopes are or will be administered by UPSAG; rule tools are developed by UPSAG, adopted by the FP Board, and administered by DNR.